Buildbot no longer supports Python 2.7 on the Buildbot master.

-Buildbot's tests are under buildbot.test and, for the buildslave, buildslave.test.
-Tests for the slave are similar to the master, although in some cases helpful functionality on the master is not re-implemented on the slave.
+Tests for the workers are similar to the master, although in some cases helpful functionality on the master is not re-implemented on the worker.

 Tests are divided into a few suites:

-- Interface tests (buildbot.test.interface).
-In many cases, Buildbot has multiple implementations of the same interface -- at least one “real” implementation and a fake implementation used in unit testing.
+Interface tests are a special type of unit tests, and are found in the same directory and often the same file.
+In many cases, Buildbot has multiple implementations of the same interface – at least one “real” implementation and a fake implementation used in unit testing.
 The interface tests ensure that these implementations all meet the same standards.
-This ensures consistency between implementations, and also ensures that the unit tests are testing against realistic fakes.
+This ensures consistency between implementations, and also ensures that the unit tests are tested against realistic fakes.

-- Integration tests (buildbot.test.integration) - these test combinations of multiple units.
+buildbot.test.integration) - these test combinations of multiple units.
 Of necessity, integration tests are incomplete - they cannot test every condition; difficult to maintain - they tend to be complex and touch a lot of code; and slow - they usually require considerable setup and execute a lot of code.
-As such, use of integration tests is limited to a few, broad tests to act as a failsafe for the unit and interface tests.
+As such, use of integration tests is limited to a few broad tests that act as a failsafe for the unit and interface tests.

-- Regression tests (buildbot.test.regrssions) - these test to prevent re-occurrence of historical bugs.
-In most cases, a regression is better tested by a test in the other suites, or unlike to recur, so this suite tends to be small.
+buildbot.test.regressions) - these tests are used to prevent re-occurrence of historical bugs.
+In most cases, a regression is better tested by a test in the other suites, or is unlikely to recur, so this suite tends to be small.

 Every code module should have corresponding unit tests.
 This is not currently true of Buildbot, due to a large body of legacy code, but is a goal of the project.
 All new code must meet this requirement.